mdonegan91/EauClairesSalon.Solution/README.md

-# _Eau Claire's Salon_
+# _🎀 Eau Claire's Salon 🎀_

 #### By Molly Donegan

-#### _An MVC web application to help Claire manage her employees and their clients.
+#### _An MVC web application built to help Claire manage her employees and their clients.
 Claire is able to add a list of stylists working at the salon, and for each stylist, add clients who see that stylist._

-## Technologies Used
+## 💈 Technologies Used 💈

 * _C#_
 * _.NET_